cx-michael-fowler/CheckmarxOneAPIModule/README.md

     Get-ProjectsByIds
         Details
-            Function to get a list of projects filtered by CVS string of project ids Parameters
+            Function to get a hash of projects filtered by CVS string of project ids Key = Project ID and Value = Project Object Parameters
             CxOneConnObj - Checkmarx One connection object
             projectIds - CSV string of project Ids to filter results returned